ShuzhaoFeng/ShuzhaoFeng/README.md

 In case you come from [@mcgill-sfeng](https://github.com/mcgill-sfeng), yes that's also me.

+(all emojis and bolding on this page are human-generated)

 ### About me

-- I'm currently both a **Master Student** and **Teaching Assistant** in Electrical and Computer Engineering at McGill University 🎓
+- I'm currently both a **PhD Student** and **Teaching Assistant** in Electrical and Computer Engineering at McGill University 🎓
-- My area of interest is **large generative models**, specifically enhancing code generation abilities of LLMs 🤖
+- My area of interest is **software engineering** and **large generative models**, specifically enhancing code generation abilities of LLMs 🤖
 - My long-term vision: making software creation accessible to everyone, regardless of technical background ✨
 - Apart from my research, I'm also a fullstack software developer experienced in C#, Java, JavaScript/TypeScript and Python 💻